farhanshahriar30/sf-weekend-hybrid-rag-assistant/README.md

    - Any user interacting with the deployed app will use your key
    - Your OpenAI account is billed for their token usage

+## 🧩 Grounding (anti-hallucination behavior)

+The prompt forces the model to:
+   - use only provided context
+   - cite chunks used
+   - if evidence is missing, explicitly say “I don’t know” and ask a follow-up

 ## 🧰 Tech stack

 - **Streamlit**: UI + chat experience